 We were planning to go to Brasilia and Paneanal for wildlife sighting etc - Will the experience be similar to Amazon or should we just do amazon instead?

 From there we were planning to head to Barreirinha, Natal and Salvado for around 10 days. - Are there any specific places around these areas they we should deff go to.

 Fernando de Noranha for diving etc - This is turning out to be quite expensive, Any thoughts on whether there are similar places in brazil where i can get a similar experience or is this place the best diving experience i can get?

-It would be helpful if any of you could suggest hostels in the places i mentioned above about 6 years ago
+It would be helpful if any of you could suggest hostels in the places i mentioned above over 6 years ago